iovisor/bcc/docs/reference_guide.md

   - \> 0 length of the string including the trailing NULL on success
   - \< 0 error

-This copies a `NULL` terminated string from memory location to BPF stack, so that BPF can later operate on it.
+This copies a `NULL` terminated string from kernel address space to the BPF stack, so that BPF can later operate on it.
 In case the string length is smaller than size, the target is not padded with further `NULL` bytes.
 In case the string length is larger than size, just `size - 1` bytes are copied and the last byte is set to `NULL`.

 Examples in situ:
 [search /examples](https://github.com/iovisor/bcc/search?q=bpf_probe_read_str+path%3Aexamples&type=Code),